leylabmpi/SynTracker/README.md

 ## Input:
 SynTracker requires  three types of data as input:
 #### a.
-Reference genome:
+Reference genomes:
-Reference genomes could be provided complete or as a collection of contigs.
+Reference genomes can be provided complete or as a collection of contigs.
 If using a number of contigs belonging to the same reference genome, all sequences should be placed in a single .fasta file.

 If using more than one reference genome (i.e., analyzing more than one species per run) all reference genome files should be located in the same directory.

-**The directory `Sample_input/Reference_genomes/` contains an example reference genome.**
+The directory `Sample_input/Reference_genomes/` contains an example reference genome.
 #### b.
 Metagenomic assemblies/genomes:
-These data are the metagenomic assemblies (or assembled genomes, if those are studied) that would be compared.
+These are the metagenomic assemblies (or assembled genomes, if those are studied) that would be compared.
 These data should be organized in per-sample assembly files - i.e., all the contigs assembled from sample X would be kept in a single file.

 If genomes are to be compared, each genome will be stored in a single fasta file.
 All files should be stored in the same directory (refered below as the "target directory").

-**The directory `Sample_input/Target_genomes/` contains a collection of target genomes, for the purpuse of self testing the instalation.**
+The directory `Sample_input/Target_genomes/` contains a collection of target genomes, for the purpuse of self testing the instalation.

 #### c.
 Metadata file (optional):
 The metadata file contains information regarding the genomes/assemblies to be compared.